-We spent over 1.5 hours at San Francisco city hall touring around taking photos and having fun.
+We spent over 1.5 hours at San Francisco city hall touring around taking photos and having fun with the newlyweds.
 We managed to get all of the shots that most people always ask us about including the Grand Staircase and the 4th floor North Gallery.
-This despite the fact that City Hall had scheduled 7 reserved weddings that day, which usually brings a large number of people into the building.
+This, despite the fact that City Hall had scheduled 7 reserved weddings that day, which usually brings a large number of people into the building.
 We were lucky to walk up to the beautiful North Gallery just when one wedding was ending and another was about to be set up.
 Sometimes this can be the only time to take pictures on this incredible floor!
 Timing is everything, but it also pays to keep watching for the right moments.

-Once we completed our City Hall photo tour, we drove the couple to Fort Point to get some professional wedding pictures with the Golden Gate Bridge in the background.
+Once we completed our San Francisco City Hall photo tour, we drove the couple to Fort Point to get some professional wedding pictures with the Golden Gate Bridge in the background.
 The couple’s family also showed up at Fort Point allowing us to include them in many of the photos.
 It was a fantastic way to end our day with beautiful weather and a clear view of the bridge with no fog.

 Update: The County Clerks office has now changed Christmas ceremonies to the 3rd floor instead of in front of the tree.
 Brides and grooms can still take plenty of pictures in front of the Christmas Tree after the ceremony.
 Part of the reason for moving the ceremony was for religious or cultural reasons.
 Not everyone wants the Christmas tree in the background and this allows people to choose!